lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 1.1.
 Log in to the Rubin Science Platform at `data.lsst.cloud <https://data.lsst.cloud>`_ and select the Portal Aspect.

 1.2.
 Since you will be working with the DP0.3 data, select the "DP0.3 Catalogs" tab on top of the page.
-This will brong you to the default landing page of Portal's DP0.3 page.
+This will bring you to the default landing page of Portal's DP0.3 page.

 .. figure:: /_static/portal_tut01_step01a.png
     :name: portal_tut01_step01a